ahellqui/crisp8-sdl/README.md

 | z | x | c | v |

 ## Building
 Building crisp8-sdl requires a c compiler (mingw gcc on windows or you're on your own), make, cmake, SDL2 and SDL2\_mixer.
-If you're on linux I trust you can install the libraries with your package manager, windows is more complicated.
+If you're on linux I trust you can install the libraries with your package manager; windows is unfortunately more complicated.

 First and foremost you have to clone this git repository to your local machine and cd into it, afterwards follow the instructions for your OS.